 Charles Nesson

-Charles Nesson is a Professor of Law at Harvard Law School, contributing to discussions on the future of legal education.
+Charles Nesson is a professor at Harvard Law School, focusing on evidence and the intersection of law and technology.

 Charley Moore